Snapchat/Spectacles-Sample/Navigation Kit/README.md

 The template provided demonstrates the creation of navigation experiences either indoors or outdoors.
 Transitions between indoors and outdoors are not currently supported.

-Medium to large outdoor experiences should be assembled from individual Custom Locations and geocoordinates.
+Medium to large outdoor experiences should be assembled from individual Custom Locations and geo-coordinates.
 The scale of these experiences is not a good fit for Custom Location Groups.
 It should be noted that users may launch the Lens a long distance from any place of interest and so navigation will need to be provided from launch.

 Indoor experiences should be built on top of a single Custom Location Group.
-Geopositioning is not reliable indoors and so experiences should not provide arrow based navigation until a member of the group has been localized.
+Geo-positioning is not reliable indoors and so experiences should not provide arrow based navigation until a member of the group has been localized.
 Following localization the Spectacles Navigation Kit is capable of accurately calculating the relative position of the other members of the group.
-The recommended behaviour has been demonsrated on the "WelcomeSignIndoors" prefab, which provides a prompt for the first location and disables the overlay camera object on Lens start via the `TourSplashScreen` script.
+The recommended behavior has been demonstrated on the "WelcomeSignIndoors" prefab, which provides a prompt for the first location and disables the overlay camera object on Lens start via the `TourSplashScreen` script.

 To select between the two variants of this template project (indoors and outdoors) use the selection dropdown on the "ProjectVariant" scene object.